franz-rott/property-scout-ai-agent/docs/README.md

   * **Enhanced Reporting**: Develop a more advanced reporting system to store, search, and visualize evaluations, potentially with a dashboard or database integration.
   * **Error Handling**: Implement more robust error handling for API failures and edge cases.
   * **Evals**: Develop robust evaluation metrics for progress and performance measurement.

-This project is not just about building a single agent, but about establishing a scalable, maintainable, and powerful foundation for AI-driven automation at Greenzero.